5ym/paper/sample.md

 # Custom Styles

-Custom styles can be used in the docx and ICML formats.
+Custom styles can be used in the pdf and ICML formats.

 ## Output

-By default, pandoc's docx and ICML output applies a predefined set of styles for blocks such as paragraphs and block quotes, and uses largely default formatting (italics, bold) for inlines.
-This will work for most purposes, especially alongside a `reference.docx` file.
+By default, pandoc's pdf and ICML output applies a predefined set of styles for blocks such as paragraphs and block quotes, and uses largely default formatting (italics, bold) for inlines.
+This will work for most purposes, especially alongside a `reference.pdf` file.
 However, if you need to apply your own styles to blocks, or match a preexisting set of styles, pandoc allows you to define custom styles for blocks and text using `div`s and `span`s, respectively.